Nuked88/GenericVisualTranslator/README.md

 - Execute `run.bat`

-##To Do
+## :thought_balloon:To Do
-- Add the possibility to define more regions and activator at once
+- Add the capability to define more regions and activator at once
-- Add the possibility to support multiple game just peaking it from a menu
+- Add the capability to support multiple game just chosing it from a menu